Environmental justice and coal mining in Appalachia: Coal production

 Appalachia is one of three coal-mining regions in the United States; the others are the Interior coal region, and the Western coal region, which includes the Powder River Basin.
 Eight states lie in the Appalachian coal region: Alabama, eastern Kentucky, Maryland, Ohio, Pennsylvania, Tennessee, Virginia, and West Virginia.
-West Virginia is the largest coal-producing state in Appalachia, and the second-largest coal-producing state in the United States, accounting for about 11% of the nation's total coal production in 2014 (the largest coal-producing state is Wyoming, which lies in the Western coal region and accounts for 40% of U.S. coal production).
-Two other states in the Appalachian coal region, Kentucky and Pennsylvania, account for 8% and 6% of U.S. coal production, respectively.
+West Virginia is the largest coal-producing state in Appalachia, and the second-largest coal-producing state in the United States, accounting for about 14% of the nation's total coal production in 2022 (the largest coal-producing state is Wyoming, which lies in the Western coal region and accounts for 41% of U.S. coal production).
+Two other states in the Appalachian coal region, Kentucky and Pennsylvania, account for 5% and 7% of U.S. coal production, respectively.

 The coal industry in Appalachia has changed over time.
 According to U.S. Department of Energy's Energy Information Administration data, Central Appalachia—consisting of southern West Virginia, eastern Kentucky, western Virginia, and eastern Tennessee—made up almost 29% of U.S. coal production in the U.S. in 1990, but only about 13% by 2013.
-By contrast, coal production in Northern Appalachian has remained relatively stable, going from 16% in 1990 to 12.5% in 2013.
+By contrast, coal production in Northern Appalachia has remained relatively stable, going from 16% in 1990 to 12.5% in 2013.
 As a result, "both regions account for nearly the same share of U.S. coal production" as of 2014.

-In the Appalachian coal region, 72% of coal produced came from underground mines.
-This is a much higher percentage than in the Western coal region, where 90% of all coal produced comes from surface mines.
+In the Appalachian coal region, 80% of coal produced came from underground mines.
+This is a much higher percentage than in the Western coal region, where 92% of all coal produced comes from surface mines.